AshFoster/pontoon-game/README.md

 - When I added the constant variables to the Pontoon class I noticed that when the player's score was being added up it was using +100 points for going bust instead of -100 points.
 I hadn't changed the formula to account for the negative value of the constant variable so I was subtracting twice.
 This was easily fixed by amending the minus sign to a plus sign.

 - When I first created the game loop I noticed that I could keep adding cards to my hand until I went bust even though a maximum of only 5 cards is supposed to be allowed.
-I fixed this by adding an elif statement which checks if the hand size is 5 when adding another card, and if so changing the end round variable to true so that the loop ends on the next try.
+I fixed this by adding an elif statement that checks if the hand size is 5 when adding another card, and if so changing the end round variable to true so that the loop ends on the next try.

 - When I initially added the leaderboard page I noticed that it was taking a while to load during which time the display was blank.
 I thought the player might misinterpret this to mean that it had crashed so I decided to put a loading message onto the screen during this time.